decaporg/decap-cms/README.md

 </html>
 ```

-> Note: Unpkg is a CDN for javascript modules, and it let's you point to semantic versions of files (so backwards-compatible bug fixes will loaded as soon as they're made available).
+> Note: Unpkg is a CDN for javascript modules, and it let's you point to semantic versions of files using prefix characters (so backwards-compatible bug fixes will loaded as soon as they're made available).

 Add a `config.yml` file to the `/admin` folder and configure your content model: